zephyrtronium/robot/README.md

 - `learn from me again` undoes `give me privacy`.
 - `generate something with starting chain` generates a message that starts with `starting chain`.
 (Nothing happens if the bot doesn't know anything to say from there.)
 - `uwu` genyewates an especiawwy uwu message.
+- `how are you?` AAAAAAAAA A AAAAAAA AAA AAAA AAAAAAAA AA AA AAAAA.

 If a command invocation doesn't match any command, it instead prompts Robot to speak.